memcachier/docs/heroku_articles/expressjs-memcache.md

 <!-- ... -->
 ```

-The like is submitted via `POST` request and to parse its input we will need
+The like is submitted via `POST` request, and to parse its input we need
 the `body-parser` package:

 ```term